Is CBD Oil Legal in Georgia?

 Research over the years has proven its positive indication for an impressive list of health issues, including:

-- Anxiety disorders, including PTSD, general anxiety disorder, panic disorder, social anxiety disorder, and OCD
+- Anxiety disorders, including PTSD, general anxiety disorder, panic disorder, social anxiety disorder, and Obsessive Compulsive Disorder (OCD)

 - Epilepsy and other seizure disorders